rshyong/online_marketplace/README.md

 **Store Owners**

-The store owners have the ability to create a store
+Store owners have the ability to create a store

 ![admin image](./images/storeowner.png)